Deep reinforcement learning for process design: Review and perspective: Conclusions

 \section{Conclusions}

-We reviewed the state-of-the-art RL in process design in terms of information representation, agent architecture, environment and reward.
-RL has shown initial promising results for process design but current frameworks show limited generalization capabilities.
-To unlock the full potential of RL, new concepts for meaningful information representation are required.
+We reviewed the state-of-the-art RL in process design in terms of information representation, agent architecture, environment, and reward.
+RL has shown initial promising results for process design but its suitability in static process design still needs to be examined.
+Additionally, a detailed comparison with existing process design methods is missing and current RL frameworks show limited generalization capabilities.
+Therefore, we advocate that future research should benchmark RL with other process design methods.
+Additionally, to unlock the full potential of RL, new concepts for meaningful information representation are required.
 Furthermore, the integration of mechanistic knowledge, existing process data, uncertainties, and constraints would be highly beneficial for optimal decision-making.
-Finally, future RL frameworks could also integrate molecular design and process control into the conceptual process design.
-Many research groups have begun investigating the fast-moving field of RL for process design.
-Looking ahead, we expect many advancements in the upcoming years, revealing the potential of RL for process design.
-We hope that this review and perspective will facilitate future research in this exciting field.
+Finally, future RL frameworks could also integrate molecular design and process operation into the conceptual process design.